gastirit/country-city/README.md

- For federal countries such as US,Russia,Brasil .. you can assume region is a state of this country and each name represents cities in this State.
+ For instance federal countries such as US,Russia,Brasil .. you can assume **region** is a state of this country and each **name** represents cities in this State.
+ For instance Great Britain (GB) which is a bit different than federal countries.
+In this case each **region** represents a country on this island of Great Britain, such as England, Wales,Scotland and Northern Ireland.
+And **name** represents name of city which belongs to that country.
- For the other countries, you can assume region is a large administrative city and name represents city/town/province of Region/District/State/ Largest Administrative City
+ For the other countries, you can assume **region** is a Region/District/State/Largest Administrative City and **name** represents city/town/province of Region/District/State/Largest Administrative City

 Feel free to use it.
 If you want me to update anything, just let me know.

-Enjoy coding.
+Happy coding.